minowayosuke/high_fps_camera_feedback/README.md

 before `sensor.snapshot()`.

 ### Image processing
 You can use MicroPython and its libraries for image processing.
 Note that MicroPython has a limited functionality compared to normal Python.
-We used a micropython library called ulab, the MicroPython's equivalent of numpy.
+We used a micropython library called ulab, the MicroPython's equivalent of numpy. ulab's capability strongly depends on the firmware version.
+Also, some features of ulab seemed to be slower than expected.
+So, we used onlly a part of its functionality.
+We determined the levitated nanoparticle position using the centroid scheme as described in our paper.